Sulis Hospital Bath Gender Pay Gap Report 2024

 Key findings and actions

-As with 2022’s report the increased number of men in the higher pay quartiles is the key factor driving Sulis’ gender pay gap.
-In common with many healthcare and other organisations more men fill middle and senior clinical and management roles compared to the proportionate number of men in administrative, health care support worker, and other junior level support services roles.
+As with previous’ years report the increased number of men in the highest pay quartile is the key factor driving Sulis’ gender pay gap.
+In common with many organisations more men fill senior clinical and management roles compared to the proportionate number of men in administrative, health care support, and other junior level support services roles.

-Sulis remains committed to reducing barriers to female employees moving into more middle and senior clinical and management roles and supports flexible, including part time, working at all levels in the organisation.
+Sulis remains committed to further reducing barriers to female employees moving into more senior clinical and management roles and supports flexible working at all levels in the organisation.

 Simon Milner